Academics MENU

 Accreditation

 The program has been approved by the Higher Learning Commission and the West Virginia Higher Education Policy Commission.
-The West Virginia State University Bachelor of Science in Nursing Program is provisionally approved by the West Virginia Board of Examiners for Registered Professional Nurses.
+The West Virginia State University Bachelor of Science in Nursing Program is fully approved by the West Virginia Board of Examiners for Registered Professional Nurses.

 West Virginia Board of Examiners